iamcool0090/cleanDesktop/README.md

-# Clean Desktop
+# cleanDesktop

-Clean Desktop is a command-line tool written in Go that helps you organize files in a folder based on their extensions.
+cleanDesktop is a command-line tool written in Go that helps you organize files in a folder based on their extensions.
 It creates subfolders for each unique file extension and moves the corresponding files into their respective folders.

 ## Installation